 The Mondriaan Fund, a publicly financed foundation for visual arts and cultural heritage, is responsible for the Dutch entry to the Venice Biennale.
 For the 57th edition the Mondriaan Fund again issued an open call to curators, who were asked to produce a plan together with one or more artists in keeping with a state event.
 Cinema Olanda was selected from 68 proposals with a unanimous jury vote.
 The jury was made up of Lorenzo Benedetti (curator of, among other presentations, the Dutch pavilion at the 2013 Venice Biennale), Nathalie Hartjes (Director of Showroom MAMA), Aernout Mik (artist, whose resume includes presentations at the Dutch pavilion in 1997 and 2007) and Mirjam Westen (Curator of Contemporary Art at Museum Arnhem).
 The jury was chaired by the Director of the Mondriaan Fund, Birgit Donker.

 The presentation developed by Van Oldenborgh in collaboration with Cotter was selected due to the quality of the artist’s existing body of work, the curator’s reputation, the added value of the collaboration between the artist and the curator, and the relevance of the proposal.

 “I’m at a loss for words.
 It’s an honour, a great pleasure and a tremendous responsibility.
 This will be a wonderful moment to share the current transformations in Dutch society with an international audience.”
 (Wendelien van Oldenborgh)

-Cinema Olanda is partnered by Amsterdam School for Cultural Analysis (ASCA), University of Amsterdam, Society of Arts (AvK), Wilfried Lentz, Rotterdam and Nuova Icona, Venice and has the kind support of CBK Rotterdam, City of Rotterdam and BPD.
+Cinema Olanda is partnered by Amsterdam School for Cultural Analysis (ASCA), University of Amsterdam, Society of Arts (AvK), Wilfried Lentz, Rotterdam, city of Rotterdam and Nuova Icona, Venice and has the kind support of CBK Rotterdam, City of Rotterdam and BPD.